imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 up.

-When a team loses its collective vulnerability as one person starts to exert rightness (and therefore power) downwards onto it, all the positive effects I've listed above are lost.
-When rightness is rewarded people become competitive and sometimes downright hostile.
+When a team loses its collective vulnerability as one person starts to exert rightness (and therefore power) downwards onto it, we lose all the positive effects I've listed above.
+When we reward rightness people become competitive and sometimes downright hostile.
 Ultimately it rewards the loudest individuals who can make the most convincing semblance of being right and stifles all other voices.

 This is commonly what we call "leadership", and while I don't want to suggest that leadership and teamwork are antagonistic to each other, I